CCBC2024/devops/README.md

 In the next stage, we are going to set up the ECS cluster for deployment.
 It involves creating the ECS cluster, task definition, and service for the backend and frontend applications.

 ### Setup all the resources in the stage 2
+To setup all the resources in the stage 2, run the following command:
 ```bash
 cd /home/ec2-user/environment/charity-donation-application/
 sh ./charity-donation-deployment/setup-stage2.sh
 ```

 ## Stage 3
 To prepare for this stage, we also need to set up Cloud9 and upload the project file to the Cloud9 environment, like in the stage 2.